-Many people confuse hip and back pain.
-Hip pain can usually be felt in the groin, close to your pubic bone.
-It can travel down your inside or mid thigh to your knee.
+True hip pain is usually be felt in the groin, close to your pubic bone.
+It can travel down your inside or mid-thigh to your knee.

 Below are more exercises to try.
 Tensor Fascia Latae is a thick band of Fascia that runs down the side of your leg from your pelvis.